drea-wichman/cybersecurity-journey/case-studies/nhs-wannacry-ransomware-2017.md

 ---

+> *This is an independent educational case study based on publicly available post-incident reports and investigations.
+It is not an official audit or compliance assessment.*

+## Executive Summary
+The 2017 WannaCry ransomware attack on the NHS was not a sophisticated operation.
+It exploited a known vulnerability with a publicly available patch, on systems that had been flagged as outdated for years, inside an organization that had been warned about exactly this risk twelve months prior.
+The result was 81 affected trusts, 19,000 cancelled appointments, and £92 million in damages.
+This case study applies an ISO 27001 gap analysis to identify the specific control failures that made the attack possible and outlines a remediation roadmap to prevent recurrence.

+---

 ## Overview

 The National Health Service is the United Kingdom's publicly funded healthcare system, established in 1948 and serving over 65 million people.
 The NHS is one of the largest employers in the world and runs on a large network of interconnected systems including patient records, diagnostic equipment, and communications infrastructure across hundreds of hospital trusts and GP surgeries nationwide.